 This is usually due to other complications such as enlarged tonsils.

 When we breathe through our nose, our tongue rests on the upper palate and during development this assists in growing the jaw laterally.
 However, when we breathe through our mouths, the tongue moves away from the palate, hindering this growth.

-The best time to correct a misaligned bite is as a child or teenager, but there are treatment options available to adults.
+The best time for fixing a crossbite is as a child or teenager, but there are treatment options available to adults.